 Someone once wrote that his rise to fame was meteoric, and like a meteor his flame burned out quickly.
 Certainly his rise was rapid.
 At 16 he was playing in the highest classification of minor league baseball.
-Two years later he became the youngest player ever to appear in the World Series, a distinction he still holds as of 2011.
+Two years later he became the youngest player ever to appear in the World Series, a distinction he still holds more than a century later.
 He was known as the “boy wonder” of the major leagues.
 For several years his star shined brightly in the National League.
 When his stardom faded, the afterglow was strong enough to secure the election of Freddie Lindstrom to the National Baseball Hall of Fame in Cooperstown, despite the objections of his detractors.

 Frederick Anthony Lindstrom was born on the Southwest Side of Chicago on November 21, 1905, the son of Mary Sweeney and Fred C. Lindstrom, a plumber.
 His maternal grandparents were Irish immigrants, while his paternal grandparents came from Sweden.
 At some point the lad changed his middle name from Anthony to Charles.
 Freddie grew up a White Sox fan and reportedly was devastated when his hero, Shoeless Joe Jackson, was implicated in the Black Sox Scandal of 1919.